outdreamer/build-a-cure-1/docs/problem_solving_matching.md

                 - now your algorithm has determined rank of a variable compared to another programmatically, without user input other than the problem statement
                 - this means the problem statement has to be well-defined & standardized & reflect user intent

+            - similar analysis can be done to select variable value-selection or ranking logic:
+              - does generic or common definition come first when selecting better synonym to merge, given a pair of similar words that are clearly alternates in the duplicate sentences

       A. vectorization